DEC logoRULES AND REGULATIONS

 1. Dimensional and Related Requirements.

 a.
-In all districts, except where buildings are set back 150 feet or more in the Rail, Industrial, and Trade Related District (see below), principal parking lots shall be located to the rear and sides of the buildings with only visitor, handicapped, and preferential parking situated within the front setback.
-Preferential parking includes spaces for carpools, vanpools, and other ridesharing vehicles.
-Parking allowed in the front of the building shall be limited to 10% of the total parking spaces to be built.
-The principal parking serving the site shall not intrude frontward of the building facade (including major architectural appurtenances).
+In all districts, except where buildings are set back 150' or more in the Rail, Industrial, and Trade Related District (see below), parking lots shall be located to the rear and sides of the buildings with only visitor, handicapped, and preferential parking situated within the Front Yard setback.
+Preferential parking includes spaces for electric, hybrid and alternative fuel vehicles, carpools, vanpools, and other ridesharing vehicles.
+Parking allowed in the front of the building shall be limited to 10% of the required parking spaces in accordance with 974 CMR 3.04(3)(a)1.f..
+The remainder of the parking serving the project shall not be located in front of the building facade.
+In cases where buildings in the Rail, Industrial, and Trade Related District are set back 150' or more, parking is permitted in the front of the building.
+In such instances, a landscaped strip between the front lot line and the parking lot, measuring at least 60' deep, shall be provided.
+On-street parking shall be considered in parking calculations for residential developments.

 Total parking spaces Required handicapped spaces